umurew/AniFlow/README.md

 ## AniFlow
+*[This README page is outdated.
+Please consider waiting until I update it.]*

 ### About AniFlow
 AniFlow is an **individual project** both created and developed by *@umurew*.
 The purpose of creating AniFlow is to make things easier for people to track where did they